So we had a drive-by caller called in Mr. Sterdley.

 And so those worthless mortgage-backed securities were purchased under the belief that there was massive amounts of monthly incomes via the monthly payment that all these mortgages were going to create.

-And as each buyer of the worthless mortgage-backed securities learned that they had bought nothing, they continue to repackage them into something that some other sucker would buy until there weren't any suckers left.
+And as each buyer of the worthless mortgage-backed securities learned that they had bought nothing, they continued to repackage them into something that some other sucker would buy until there weren't any suckers left.

 And that's when we got the financial crisis.